 On the way back to Mama Roos, Mensur shows me a family of tarsiers; amazing diminutive primates.

-Back at Mama Roos I sleep 'till noon, then eat Nasi Goreng for lunch.
+Back at Mama Roos I sleep 'till noon, then eat Nasi Goreng (fried rice and egg) for lunch.

 At nightfall we return to the original Minahassa site, set up a Bluetooth speaker and hide under a tree.
 We wait for a while, then play a recording of the owl.
 Within a few minutes a Minahassa masked-owl, circles the speaker, calling vigorously.
 We don't spotlight it, hoping it will perch, but unfortunately it disappears into deeper forest.
 We wait around, but neither see nor hear the bird again.

 Next we drive a few kilometers into the coastal hills to look for speckled boobook.
 This would be another new species for me.
 We park outside a recently abandoned lodge.
 It's a beautiful open building next to a creek.
-We start playback, and it takes a long time to get a response, a single note call, quite different from the slightly manic series of notes of my recordings.
+We start playback, and it takes a long time to get a response, a single note call, quite different from the slightly manic series of notes of my recording.
 Eventually the boobook flies overhead and onto an exposed perch in a large tree.
 The eyes are yellow, highlighted by prominent white eye-brows.
 It's brown above, spotted white, with a slightly barred brownish chest (this does not quite meet in the center, giving a waist coat-like appearance), white throat and belly.
-The feet look more sturdy than those of the ochre-bellied boobook, indicating a preference for larger prey.
+The feet look sturdier than those of the ochre-bellied boobook, indicating an ability to handle larger prey.
 Alfonds tells me this bird is locally difficult to find, so I am happy to see it.

 I eat a delicious dinner cooked by Alfonds' wife.
 Alfonds takes off with his family late in the evening to visit his brother, Victor, in Manado, who is unfortunately in the hospital.
 I have the homestay to myself.